bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 Compare counts of characters in both strings

 ---
+- [x] Missing Number (Easy)

-- [x] Given an array nums containing n distinct numbers in the range `[0, n]`, return the only number in the range that is missing from the array.
+> Given an array nums containing n distinct numbers in the range `[0, n]`, return the only number in the range that is missing from the array.

 Return a XOR of `x1` and `x2`, where `x1` is a XOR of all elements `0,...,n` and `x2` is a XOR of all elements in the input `nums`.
 The XOR of `x1, x2` will eliminate (set to zero) every `1` bit that was present in both.
 What's left is an element that is in one but not the other array.

 Alternatively, use the fact that the sum of all elements `1,...,n` is `n/2*(1+n)`

+---
+- [x] Perfect Squares (Medium)
+> Given an integer `n`, return the least number of perfect square numbers that sum to `n`.

+Use Dynamic Programming

+---
+- [x] Move Zeroes (Easy)
+> Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
+Note that you must do this in-place without making a copy of the array.

+Use two pointers (slow and fast)

+---
+- [x] Find the Duplicate Number
+> Given an array of integers nums containing n + 1 integers where each integer is in the range `[1, n]` inclusive.
+There is only one repeated number in nums, return this repeated number.

+- (Optimal) `O(N)` time and `O(1)` space: Travel around the input list like through a linked list (current number indicates the next index to go to).
+Duplicate number will cause a loop in the list.
+Use Floyd's cycle detection algorithm to determine the duplicate.
+Note: The first number/node in the loop is not the duplicate, it's the node before!
+- `O(NlogN)` time - Binary search over the answer - count the number of elements smaller/bigger than `x` and search over `x` (initialise `x = n // 2`).